lejaja9/Riddlers/README.md

     * We know that the jackpot is worth $10m, each ticket costs $1, and 10 other tickets will be winning tickets (from the time travelers).
 Thus, our payout is the function f(x) = ($10m/(10+x))-x.
 We can easily take the first derivative, or alternatively I maximized the function with SciPy to find that the optimal number of tickets is **9990** with a payout of $9,980,010.
 With that kind of money, the first thing I would buy is a new house for my mom... and then I would buy a slightly bigger house for myself.

 * **[09/24/21 Riddler Classic](https://fivethirtyeight.com/features/can-you-climb-your-way-to-victory/)**
     * For this Riddler, I ran 10 million Monte Carlo simulations to find the answer of **48**.
-Knowing that there were 3 events of 8 contestants, I shuffled the 3 lists and had each index represent a contestant:
+Knowing that there were 3 events for the 8 contestants, I shuffled the 3 lists and had each index represent a contestant:
         ```python
         list1 = shuffle(list(range(1,9)))
         list2 = shuffle(list(range(1,9)))